asabuncuoglu13/equitable-ai-cookbook/docs/cicd/001-intro.md

 ctx.add_model_entry(key="metrics", entry=metrics)
 ```

-faid fairness recording format has three main entries: Context, Model and Data.
-It is to remind developers that, after each experiment, they will transfer this experiment knowledge to a standard report format: Project Overview, Model Card, Data Card.
+FAID fairness recording format has four main entries: Context, Model, Data, and Metrics.
+This categorisation is designed to ease the transfer these experiment-level metadata to the final transparency artefact: Use Case Cards, Model Cards, and Data Cards.

 ## Why Do You Need a Separate Logging Library for Fairness?